NewcastleRSE/dolfin-flutter/README.md

 - [ ] Testing

 ## Acknowledgements
-This work was funded by a grant from the UK Research Councils, EPSRC grant ref.
-EP/L012345/1, “Example project title, please update”.
+This work was funded by the NIHR, and managed by the National Perinatal Epidemiology Unit, Clinical Trials Unit (NPEU CTU) at the University of Oxford and sponsored by The Newcastle upon Tyne Hospitals NHS Foundation Trust.